vEnhance/web.evanchen.cc/input/techsupport.md

 to avoid learning too many things at once.
 Unless you don't mind learning multiple things at once, in which case you do you.

+If you do want to try out Vim and don't want to build your own setup, I recommend starting with [LazyVim](https://www.lazyvim.org/#-learn), which has a lot of pre-configured plugins and shortcuts.

 ## {{ hl("advanced", "Advanced stuff (skip for now)") }}